heeeman/angularReproducer/README.md

 ## mode of operation

-I have a App in 2 operation modes.
+I have an App in 2 operation modes.
 First as a normal Angular App for internal use.
 Second as a embedded App in a CMS system.
 In this case, the cms emulats the index.html of the Angular App.